goldcoin/goldcoin/doc/README.md

-Goldcoin Core 0.14.2
+GoldCoin Core 0.14.2.1
 =====================

 Setup
 ---------------------
-Goldcoin Core is the original Goldcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Goldcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+GoldCoin Core is the original GoldCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of GoldCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Goldcoin Core, visit [goldcoin.org](https://goldcoin.org).
+To download GoldCoin Core, visit [goldcoin.org](https://goldcoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Goldcoin on your native platform.
+The following are some helpful notes on how to run GoldCoin on your native platform.

 ### Unix